 This Honey Herb Crusted Rack of Lamb is amazingly tender, aromatic, and a feast for the eyes.
 This is dish is great for a Sunday dinner or a sophisticated dinner party.

 You Need A Little Rack of Lamb in Your Life!

 Lamb is an under appreciated meat.
 It is hit and miss to find in conventional grocery stores because it is not the most popular meat.
 I sometimes find ground lamb or pieces for lamb stew, but you have to really look because it rarely has a well-defined section at the meat counter.
 That is unfortunate because it is a special meat with unique flavor.
 I found this rack at my local club store.

 I think lamb gets a bad rap, because it is associated with a gamy flavor, but young lamb is really very sweet and lends itself well to strong flavors.
-While a heavy spice rub will ruin a prime cut of beef, strong spices serve as an enhancement to the stronger flavor of lamb.
+While a heavy spices can be inappropriate for a prime cut of beef, strong spices serve as an enhancement to the stronger flavor of lamb.

 I find that I like lamb both heavily spiced and lightly seasoned because I enjoy the sweet, tangy taste of the natural meat.
 If this is the first time you are cooking lamb, or introducing it to someone unfamiliar, I would make two suggestions.
 First, make sure that you buy young lamb.
 I think the chop/rack is the sweetest and easiest to prepare cut.
 Second, try a recipe that is spice heavy, as the spices will offer a counterpoint to the strongly flavored meat.

 This recipe is really too simple.
 You simple mix your herbs with honey and olive oil to make a paste.
 Rub the Rack of Lamb down front and back.
 Make sure you get an even coat.
 Cook the rack on a lined sheet pan for 15-18 Minutes of 425°.
 Turn the broiler on for 5 minutes to give the outside a little extra crust.
 Remove from the oven, and cover with foil to rest for 10 Minutes.
 Cut apart following the bones down.

 If you loved this recipe, you will love these Lemon Sage Braised Chicken Thighs.